vault27/Foundation/paloalto.md

 - User-ID agent is launched under the same User name as it connects to AD
 - During the initial connection, the agent transfers the most recent 50,000 events from the log to map users
 - On each subsequent connection, the agent transfers events with a timestamp later than the last communication with the domain controller
+- Accepts and parses Syslog
+- It is not recomended to install it on a domain controller
+- Windows Log Forwarding - multiple domain controllers export their login events to a single domain member from which a User-ID agent collects the user mapping information

 Configure User-ID Agent